 Nice and simple!

-The best-recommended course of action when deploying environments in public cloud is to speak to DSP-Explorer.
+The best-recommended course of action when deploying environments in public cloud is to speak to DSP.
 We have years of licensing experience, and significant skills in terms of architecting your chosen cloud platform solution.
 In fact, we're 1 of only 3 accredited partners by Oracle UK to offer certified licensing support.
-We can run through the various options open to you, based on your current licenses, required performance from your cloud platform and architect a solution that is as cost-effective as possible, and leaves you in a compliant position when it comes to Oracle licensing.
+We can run through the various options open to you, based on your current licenses, and required performance from your cloud platform and architect a solution that is as cost-effective as possible and leaves you in a compliant position when it comes to Oracle licensing.